Mudasirh120/PasswordProtectedFileSharing/readme.md

 - 10 mb size limit is set per file
 - Only png,jpeg,pdf and txt files are allowed
 - Files expire after 30 min and are unaccessible
-- Expired files are cleaned once every hour
+- Expired files are cleaned whenever someone visits site and through a external cron scheduled ping every midnight.
 - clean and minimal interface
 - Deployed online for live access